Wines of Costco

-Dr. Hain is not a heavy wine drinker, but still enjoys a glass or two every once in a while.
+Dr. Hain is not a heavy wine drinker, but still enjoys a glass every once in a while.
 Chicago is a great place to find good wine, and perhaps oddly enough, I generally get my wine from a local Costco.

 Costco has very stiff wine competition in Chicago.
 Nevertheless, it has been my observation that Costco wine seems to generally be a "safer" choice than the majority of the "big box" wine stores in Chicago (which have too much unfamiliar labels to choose from), or my local stores in the area of Chicago that I live.
 For this reason, most of the wine ratings below are from Costco.
 A few are from my local Grocery, a few from "Binny's liquor", and a few were gifts from grateful patients.

 It seems to me that there is a Darwinian "natural selection" process that goes on in liquor stores -- the good ones get bought.
 The bad ones stay on the shelf, and turn into vinegar.
 Thus, over time, the shelves of the liquor stores gradually fill up with vinegar.
 Of course, it is in the interest of the wine store to sell their vinegar wine to foolish customers.

 Wine stores do not seem to have a "drink by #### date" system such as we see on milk in Walgreens.
 Instead, they seem to use a "buyer beware" or caveat emptor policy -- unload the old wines on the foolish.
 Of course, the wine store proprietors have a gigantic advantage over their customers - -they know how long the wine has been sitting there, how many bottles of vinegar were brought back, and how the wine is stored in the back room.